 “What was everyone doing near the fish,” I asked.

 “They were posing for pictures with it,” she replied.
 “It was huge.”

 The Good News

 You can make fun of people who value the lives of fishes.
 That is all right.
 It is a very common defense mechanism for people who do not want to make the change they know is right.
 It does not change the fact that you are contributing to the abuse and death of an innocent individual that feels pain, values bonds, and has a purpose that although you may not understand is no less valuable than your own.

 You have a choice.
-You do not need to eat fish to survive.
-I have not eaten fish or any animals or animal byproducts for many years and I am very healthy.
+You do not need to eat fishes to survive.
+I have not eaten fishes or any animals or animal byproducts for many years and I am very healthy.
 In fact, you do not need to eat any animals to survive.
-I hope you will consider making a change in your life that shows compassion for animals.
-Thank you for keeping an open mind.
+Consider making a change in your life that shows compassion for animals.